-The subject lands are within 800 m from the Victoria Road South and Arkell Road Major Gateway between Guelph and the Township of Guelph/ Eramosa.
+The subject lands are within 800 m from the Victoria Road South and Arkell Road Major Gateway between the City of Guelph and the Township of Guelph/ Eramosa.
 This intersection acts as a node within the broader community.
 The proposed high school at the northwest corner of Arkell Road and Victoria Road will further strengthen the node.